The Barcelona sporting director says the coach is in high spirits and has put on weight since going to New York City to receive treatment for cancer.

-The 44-year-old took the reins at Camp Nou outfit in the summer, but was struck by a relapse of the disease from which he suffered for a portion of last season, and is currently in New York City receiving treatment.
+The 44-year-old took the reins at Camp Nou outfit in the summer, but he was struck by a relapse of the disease in his throat from which he suffered for a portion of last season, and he is currently in New York City receiving treatment.

-Zubizarreta went on to voice his delight with the 2-1 win over Granada on Saturday as they prepare to face AC Milan in Europe on Wednesday.
+Zubizarreta went on to voice his delight with the club's 2-1 win over Granada on Saturday as it prepares to face AC Milan in the UEFA Champions League round of 16 on Wednesday.

-"We know how important the league and the Champions League both are," the 51-year-old continued.
-"Teams used to playing in a number of competitions are able to concentrate in every game.
+"We know how important the league and the Champions League both are," Zubizarreta said "Teams used to playing in a number of competitions are able to concentrate in every game.

-When queried whether David Villa and Xavi would be fit for the showdown at San Siro, the 51-year-old replied: "That's up to the medical staff, but we hope so."
+David Villa (kidney stones) and Xavi (hamstring) both missed Saturday's encounter, and when asked whether the two Spanish internationals would be fit for the first-leg showdown at the San Siro, Zubizarreta said, "That's up to the medical staff, but we hope so."